 “The way Alexej Gorlatch… tackles Beethoven’s “Tempest” Sonata is outstanding.
 Afterwards one is left wondering whether Beethoven’s rugged style or revelling pianistic virtuosity won the day; but it is this conveyance of ideas that makes Gorlatch’s playing exceptional.”
 (Süddeutsche Zeitung)

-Alexej Gorlatch is Professor of Piano at the Frankfurt University of Music and Performing Arts.
-He was teaching at the Vienna University of Music and Performing Arts and at the Hannover University of Music, Drama and Media.
-He has given masterclasses in Europe and the USA and has been jury member of international competitions.
+Alexej Gorlatch is Professor of Piano at the Mannheim University of Music and Performing Arts.
+From 2016 to 2020, he held a professorship at the Frankfurt University of Music and Performing Arts.
+He previously taught at the Vienna University of Music and Performing Arts and at the Hannover University of Music, Drama and Media.
+He gives masterclasses in Europe, Asia and the USA and has been a jury member of international competitions.

 He studied at the Berlin University of Arts with Martin Hughes and at the Hannover University of Music, Drama and Media with Karl-Heinz Kämmerling and Bernd Goetzke, where he graduated with the Konzertexamen.